Utah Small Business Tax Strategies (2026)

 S-Corp Election in Utah

 For Utah business owners with net income above $50,000, electing S-Corp status can save $5,000 to $20,000+ annually in self-employment taxes.
 As an S-Corp, you pay yourself a "reasonable salary" and take the remaining profits as distributions, which are not subject to the 15.3% self-employment tax.
+Keep in mind that Utah's 4.55% flat income tax still applies to both your salary and your distributions, so the S-Corp election saves you federal self-employment tax while your state planning shifts to deductions, retirement contributions.

 Retirement Plan Strategies for Utah

 Retirement plan contributions are the single most powerful tax deduction available to Utah business owners.
-A Solo 401(k) allows contributions up to $69,000 in 2026 ($76,500 if you're 50+), generating tax savings of $17,000 to $24,000 at a 25-32% effective tax rate, plus additional Utah state tax savings.
+A Solo 401(k) allows contributions up to $69,000 in 2026 ($76,500 if you're 50+), generating tax savings of $17,000 to $24,000 at a 25-32% effective tax rate.
+For Utah owners, those contributions cut both your federal bill and your 4.55% flat state income tax, stacking the savings.

 SALT Deduction Impact in Utah